Skip to Content

 Privacy and Security in Samsung Internet and Google Chrome

-You can block unwanted web pages and ask the websites not to track you.
+You can block unwanted web pages and pop-ups and ask websites not to track you.
 Moreover, the browser can warn you when you visit a malicious website.

 Passwords